HaochongYANG/HaochongYANG.github.io/_pages/research.md

 ---------------------------

-# Understanding Leaky Emotion in Social Psychology by Reinforcement Learning
+# Leaky Emotion in Social Psychology by Reinforcement Learning
 **September 2023 – May 2024, University of Toronto, Toronto, Canada**

 ![Weighted low rank matrix approximation](path_to_image)